sostel/MixedRealityToolkit-Unity/Documentation/Input/CreateDataProvider.md

 Data providers with additional configuration options (ex: [InputSimulationService](../InputSimulation/InputSimulationService.md)) should create a profile and inspector to allow customers to modify the behavior to best suit the needs of the application.

-> The complete code for the example in this section can be found in the MixedRealityToolkit.Services\InputSimulation folder.
+> The complete code for the example in this section can be found in the MRTK.Services/InputSimulation folder.

 ### Define the profile